Kvika banki hf.: Transaction in relation to a share buyback programme

 |Kvika Bank Registered Shs

-Börse aktuell - Live TickerUS-Börsen schließen höher -- ATX geht fester aus dem Handel -- DAX letztlich stabil -- Asiens Börsen schließen ohne gemeinsame Tendenz
+Börse aktuell - Live TickerAnhaltende Konjunktursorgen: ATX letztlich stabil -- DAX schließt fester -- Asiens Börsen schlussendlich in Rot

-Der heimische Aktienmarkt präsentierte sich am Montag freundlich.
-Der deutsche Leitindex tendierte seitwärts.
-Die US-Börsen bewegten sich am Montag auf grünem Terrain.
-Die asiatischen Börsen zeigten sich zum Wochenbeginn uneins.
+Der heimische Aktienmarkt zeigte sich im Montagshandel stabil.
+Der deutsche Leitindex bewegte sich auf grünem Terrain.
+Die US-Börsen notieren am ersten Handelstag mit positiven Vorzeichen.
+An den asiatischen Börsen ging es zum Wochenstart abwärts.